Virgin Trains (open-access operator): 2024 proposal

 In May 2024, Virgin announced it had lodged an application with the ORR to operate services on the WCML from London Euston to Birmingham, Liverpool, Rochdale and Glasgow from December 2025.
 Services would initially be operated by former Avanti West Coast Class 221 Bombardier Voyagers, before electric multiple units would be purchased after infrastructure upgrades.
 The application was rejected in July 2025 due to insufficient capacity on the rail network.

 Virgin Trains Europe

-In October 2024, Virgin Trains Europe Holdings Limited (VTE) applied to ORR for capacity on the Temple Mills Depot, intending to operate services on the High Speed 1 line to Kent, and further south to Paris, Brussels, and Amsterdam, via the Channel Tunnel, aiming to begin service in 2030.
-The company has secured purchase rights for 12 Avelia Stream trainsets from Alstom.
-The proposed trains will be part of a new £700 million investment in services between London, Paris, Amsterdam and Brussels.
+In October 2024, Virgin Trains Europe (VTE) applied to the ORR for access to Temple Mills Depot, intending to operate services from London St Pancras via the High Speed 1 line and Channel Tunnel to Paris, Brussels and Amsterdam.

-On 30 October 2025, ORR approved Virgin Trains' access to Temple Mills International Depot, paving the way for their services to begin in 2030.
+In August 2025, VTE signed a letter of intent with Alstom for 12 Avelia Stream trains.

+In October 2025, the ORR granted VTE access to Temple Mills Depot.
+In August 2026, the ORR granted VTE track access rights to High Speed 1 to run up to 20 return services daily.
+The agreement is to run from 1 October 2030 until 31 December 2040.
+Eurostar Group has appealed the ORR's decision.

+Commencement of the services is contingent on access agreements being agreed with Getlink, SNCF Réseau, Infrabel and ProRail.